valhalla/valhalla-docs/matrix/api-reference.md

 ## Sample matrix demonstration

-If you want to see the results of the Time-Distance Matrix service, try this [sample demonstration utility](http://valhalla.github.io/demos/matrix/) and [code](https://github.com/valhalla/demos/tree/gh-pages/matrix) that shows integration of the Time-Distance Matrix results into a map and a table.
-Please note that this demo is not using the `sources_to_targets` action call.
+If you want to see the results of the Time-Distance Matrix service, try this [interactive demo](https://mapzen.com/products/optimized-route).

+The [code](https://github.com/valhalla/demos/tree/gh-pages/matrix) shows integration of the Time-Distance Matrix results into a map and a table.
+This demo does not use the `sources_to_targets` action call.